ondereser/ondereser/README.md

 ### Hi there 👋

 I'm Önder from Turkey, and i work as an network engineer at Türk Telekom.
 I'd like to improve my programming skills.
-Currently i'm working on Kotlin projects.
+Currently i'm working on C projects.

 Skills: Python, C